 The Sovies not only were minimizing the importance of the Home Army, but were in the process of arresting and execuing many resistance fighters

 Davies, Norman.
 Rising '44: The Battle for Warsaw (Viking, 2004).
-Davies is critical of The allies, President Roosevelt in particular for allowing Stalin to swollow up Poland.
+Davies is critical of The Western Allies, President Roosevelt in particular, for allowing Stalin to swollow up Poland.
 Like other authors making similar charges, Davies does not explain just what could have been done to have prevented it.

 [Return to Main Great Patriotic War page]